 Read More

-We reviewed over 15 popular Canadian no-fee credit cards to determine which ones offer the best overall value to consumers.
+We reviewed 15 popular Canadian no-fee credit cards to determine which ones offer the best overall value to consumers.
 Our selections are based on the following criteria:

 We considered the earning rates each card offers on purchases, taking into account accelerated earning rates for various bonus spending categories as well as standard earning rates for all other purchases.
 Cards with the highest rates ranked better, especially those offering 1% or more on every dollar spent.